 “As long as she’s with us, we have nothing to fear.”

-I sat in the front seat and turned to Pam.
+I sat behind the wheel and turned to Pam.

 “We weren’t talking about you.”

 “I know.
 My ears weren’t burning.”
-She had a protective toughness to her, then again staying a virgin required work in the 70s.
+She wore a protective toughness with ease, then again staying a virgin required a special devotion to purity in the 70s.

 I started the Torino.